 Here are some topics covering Active Directory in a virtualized environment.
 Microsoft Docs - Virtualize Active Directory

-Written by John Henriksson who lives and works in Sweden managing datacenters.
-You should connect with him on LinkedIn.
+Written by me, John Henriksson.
+I live and work in Sweden as Technical Partner Manager @ NetApp.
+You should connect with me on LinkedIn.